Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$: Counting odd--degree hyperelliptic curves over by

+For genus $g \ge 2$ hyperelliptic curves, we have the qualitative finiteness shown by the classical works of \cite{Parshin, Oort}.
+For effective results we have \cite{BG} for counting by na\"ive height and \cite{Kanel} for partly explicit upper bound.

+Our project could be considered as an extension of the beautiful work done in \cite{EVW} by Jordan S. Ellenberg, Akshay Venkatesh and Craig Westerland.
+They proved in loc.cit. a function field analogue of the Cohen-Lenstra heuristics on distributions of class groups by point counting the \textit{Hurwitz spaces} parametrizing branched covers of the complex projective line.
+As the branched covers of the $\Pb^{1}$ are the fibrations with $0$-dimensional fibers, the moduli of fibrations $f: X \to \Pb^{1}$ on fibered surfaces $X$ with $1$-dimensional fibers is the next most natural case to work on.
+The counting technique in our project is driven largely by the inspiring work of Benson Farb and Jesse Wolfson \cite{FW} which in turn was motivated by the ideas in Graeme Segal's classical paper \cite{Segal}.

-\textbf{Acknowledgments.} The authors thank Dori Bejleri, Benson Farb, Joe Harris, Ariyan Javanpeykar, Will Sawin, Hunter Spink, Craig Westerland and Jesse Wolfson for helpful discussions and Brian Conrad and Qing Liu for a careful reading of earlier versions of the manuscript.
-Jun-Yong Park was supported by the Institute for Basic Science in Korea (IBS-R003-D1).
-Changho Han acknowledge the partial support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [PGSD3-487436-2016], and of the Research and Training Group in Algebraic Geometry, Algebra and Number Theory, at the University of Georgia.
+\textbf{Acknowledgments.} The authors are indebted to Ariyan Javanpeykar for explaining to us the open immersion property of the Torelli map restricted to the hyperelliptic locus.
+We also thank Brian Conrad, Minhyong Kim and Qing Liu for useful comments on a draft of this paper as well as Dori Bejleri, Joe Harris, Will Sawin, Jesse Wolfson and Craig Westerland for helpful discussions.
+Jun-Yong Park was supported by the Max Planck Institute for Mathematics and the Institute for Basic Science in Korea (IBS-R003-D1) and thanks the Center for Geometry and Physics for its hospitality.
+Changho Han acknowledges the partial support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [PGSD3-487436-2016], and of the Research and Training Group in Algebraic Geometry, Algebra and Number Theory, at the University of Georgia.